-Have climate-related risks and opportunities influenced your strategy in this area?
-Description of influence Products and services Yes 1-The Company focuses on producing new ideas and projects that will enhance energy efficiency for industrial and commercial customers, with energy systems optimization and management services.
+Have climate-related risks and Description of influence opportunities influenced your strategy in this area?

+Products and services Yes 1-The Company focuses on producing new ideas and projects that will enhance energy efficiency for industrial and commercial customers, with energy systems optimization and management services.
 "Akenerji Energy Services" aims to reduce energy costs and enhance their competitive edge with the wide variety of services on offer, from consultancy to asset management.
 Proving that efficiency is possible without investments, Akenerji Energy Services has upgraded its innovational service package by offering combined performance security, bringing together research and reporting, analysis and consultancy, project development, financing, maintenance, operation and validation services under a single roof.
 Energy Services also provides project design service, turnkey construction and solar power plant installation, operation and maintenance services with the build-operate-transfer model.
-2- In the sector in preventing carbon emission, Akenerji has VCS (Verified Carbon Standard) & Gold Standard & Social Carbon carbon emission reduction certificates in all renewable power plants where emission reduction certification studies are successfully carried out.
-These certificates, which are of great importance in the transition process to the low carbon economy were issued to the AKENERJİ power plants by international organizations (Verra, Gold Standard) with the approval of independent auditors.
-Supply chain Yes We continue to contribute to the development of suppliers and/or value by actively using the Supplier Performance System.
-Our chain targets will include increasing suppliers' resilience to climate-based risks and neutralizing their carbon footprint.
-Investment in Yes Akenerji Risk Management Committee analyses all risks R&D monthly.
-Key risks and opportunities are reported bimonthly to the Early Determination of Risk Committee and, then to the BoD.
-Key risks could include risks and opportunities related to water management and climate change associated impacts.
-Akenerji monitors the recent technological improvements and low carbon transition in energy sector, both in Turkish market as well as global markets.
+2- In the sector in preventing carbon emission, Akenerji has VCS (Verified Carbon Standard) & Gold Standard & Social Carbon carbon emission reduction certificates in all renewable power plants where emission reduction certificates, which are of great importance in the transition process to the low carbon economy were issued to the AKENERJİ power plants by international organizations (Verra, Gold Standard) with the approval of independent auditors.
+Supply chain and/or value chain Yes We continue to contribute to the development of suppliers by actively using the Supplier Performance System.
+Our targets will include increasing suppliers' resilience to climate-based risks and neutralizing their carbon footprint.
+Investment in R&D Yes Akenerji monitors the recent technological improvements and low carbon transition in energy sector, both in Turkish market as well as global markets.
 Renewable generation is the main component of low carbon transition.
-Having the renewable generation portfolio, in order to be ready for the future, Akenerji also makes research about the efficiency, future energy trends and new products and services for the decarbonization process.
-We will offer to customers carbon neutral product portfolio by 2050 net zero emission target
+Having the renewable generation portfolio, in order to be ready for the future, Akenerji, also makes continuous research about the efficiency, future energy trends and new products and services for the decarbonization process.
+We also monitor the developments in carbon markets.

-Operations Yes Optimization in the operations of our generation portfolio.
-We try to utilize opportunities in order to raech a balanced generation portfolio in terms of both source and geography.
+Operations Yes We try to utilize opportunities and optimize the operations in order to reach a balanced generation portfolio in terms of both source and geography.